 - A $75.00 application fee for obtaining a Certificate of Eligibility from the Florida Department of Law Enforcement (FDLE);

-- A filing fee of $59.00 paid to the clerk of courts where the petition to expunge or seal is filed;
+- A filing fee ranging from $59 to $75 paid to the clerk of courts where the petition to expunge or seal is filed;

 - Costs for obtaining certified copies of the case disposition ($3-$5); and